tsbmediaventure/developer-docs/source/index.html.md

 }
 ```

-This endpoint allows the Client to Register their Content Bundle on ConsCent - with the Content Title, ContentId, BundleContentIds, Content URL, Tags, Price, Currency, as well as any specific Price Overrides for a country - In order to set a different price for the content bundle in the relevant country.
+This endpoint allows the Client to Register their Content Bundle on ConsCent - with the Content Title, ContentId, BundleContentIds, Content URL, categories, Price, Currency, as well as any specific Price Overrides for a country - In order to set a different price for the content bundle in the relevant country.
 Moreover, the Client can also set the duration of a content bundle - which means that if a bundle if purchased by a user on ConsCent, then that user can have free access to all the content in the bundle for {duration} amount of time.
 By Default we use a 1 Day duration.
 Moreover, the ContentType field is optional - and if no 'contentType' is provided then the default 'contentType' of the client will be treated as the 'contentType' of the content being registered.
 While category based pricing can be used for any content bundle, by passing the priceCategory field on registering the content - as long as the priceCategory has been registered by the client on the ConsCent dashboard along with its respective price, duration and priceOverrides; however, category based pricing only comes into effect if the content does not have a pre-determined price field (price must be null); Lastly, the bundleContentIds must be the unique Ids of the client's contents that have been registered with ConsCent previously.
 Any mismatch in the bundleContentIds will throw an error - so ensure the contentIds that are to be part of the bundle are registered and passed to the API call correctly.

 ### HTTP Request